Ford Falcon (XF): Powertrains

-Transmissions available were 3 speed column shift, four- or five-speed manual floor shift, or the much more popular three-speed automatic with the selector lever located either on the floor or the column in cars that seat six.
-In three-seat utilities and vans, the three-speed manual on the column was standard.
+Transmissions available were three-speed column shift manual (offered only on base-spec vehicles without power steering) four or five-speed floor-shift manual, or the much more popular three-speed automatic with the selector located either on the floor or the column.
+The Falcon GL sedan featured a four-speed manual as the standard transmission, the three-speed floor-shift automatic was standard on Fairmont models.
+In three-seat utilities and vans, the three-speed column-shift manual was standard.

-In October 1986 a further update was released, which saw availability of the five-speed manual transmission, previously only available with the 3.3 litre engine, extended to both carburetted and fuel-injected 4.1 litre engines.
+In October 1986, a further update was released, which saw power steering and four-wheel disc brakes become standard across the XF passenger car range, with the three-speed column-shift manual now only available on commercial vehicles.
+At this time, the availability of the five-speed manual transmission, previously only available with the 3.3 litre engine, was extended to both carburetted and fuel-injected 4.1 litre engines.
 Equipped with a 4.1 litre engine and five-speed transmission, the Falcon GL sedan's fuel economy was quoted as 11.5 l/100km city cycle and 8 l/100km highway cycle.

+With the replacement of the XF Falcon passenger car range with the EA model in March 1988, the powertrain options for the remaining XF Falcon utility and panel van range were rationalised to the carburetted 4.1 litre as the only available engine, with a choice of three-speed manual (discontinued by 1992), five-speed manual, or three-speed automatic transmissions.